 At its conclusion, this blog will leave you with a far better understanding of how this document makes an impact on the lives of all stakeholders in this industry and how you should use it to benefit yours.

-The bill of lading (BOL) is a legally binding document that’s central to the freight shipment process.
-This slip of paper is responsible for documenting the key aspects of a freight’s transit, including but not limited to:
+The bill of lading (BOL) is a legally binding document that’s responsible for recording the key aspects of a freight’s transit, including but not limited to:

 - The freight’s final destination